Abtei Säckingen. Foto/Photo: TES

 The abbey in Säckingen (Baden-Württemberg) was founded in the 8th century.
-The monastery played an important role in securing the connection over Lake Walen (Walersee) and the mountain passes from Graubünden to Italy.
+The monastery played a crucial role in securing the connection across Lake Walen (Walersee) and the mountain passes from Graubünden to Italy.
 Glarus bought itself free from the abbey in 1395.

 The abbey had its heyday from the 10th to the 12th century.
 The Fricktal (today’s canton of Aargau) and Glarus were the most important possessions.
 Glarus joined the Eidgenossenschaft in 1352 and freed itself from Habsburg rule at the Battle of Näfels (1388).